josvme/ocaml-compiler/tutorial.md

 (n-1);;
 Unbound value fac

 You need to use rec to make it visible.
+The “rec” keyword makes a name visible to its definition.
+This only makes sense for functions.

 The and keyword allows for mutual recursion.

 # let rec fac n = if n < 2 then 1 else n * fac1 n and fac1 n = fac (n - 1);;